 If you’re selling something as big as cars you need ample space for your stock.
 Another reason dealers make space for new models is that spending money on space that’s going to reap lower rewards isn’t much of an incentive.
 To sum it up, carrying last year’s build date can be a space and money waster.

-Again, this is why Christmas and the new year can be a great time to get double deals on cars that come with last year’s build date.
+Again, this is why Christmas, and the new year can be a great time to get double deals on buying a car that comes with last year’s build date.

 Vehicle safety